Lincoln Town Car: Exterior

 In its redesign for the 1990 model year, Lincoln stylists sought a completely new design for the Town Car.
 Many traditional Lincoln styling cues were heavily reworked or abandoned completely.
 Although the Town Car would keep its formal notchback sedan roofline, the flat-sided fenders and angular lines seen since the Continentals and Mark IIIs of the late 1960s disappeared.
-Stylists made the body more aerodynamic reducing drag coefficient from 0.46 to 0.36 (matching the 1988 Continental and besting the Mark VII).
+Stylists made the body more aerodynamic reducing the drag coefficient from 0.46 to 0.36 (matching the 1988 Continental and besting the Mark VII).
 The 1990 Town Car still retained several styling influences, including its vertical taillights, radiator-style grille, hood ornament, alloy wheels, and vertical C-pillar window.
 In a move to market the Town Car to buyers of contemporary vehicles, several other changes were made.
 Although two-tone paint remained available (featuring a lower body accent color in gray metallic), monotone paint schemes would become increasingly standard.
 In a major change, a vinyl roof was no longer offered, since vinyl roofs declined in popularity among many buyers.
 Spoked aluminum wheels were dropped from the options list for 1990, while locking wire wheel discs remained through 1992.

 In late 1992, the exterior was given a minor update with a new grille and slightly redesigned tail lamp lenses (distinguished by a "checkerboard" pattern) for 1993 models.
 As with the Crown Victoria and Grand Marquis, the Town Car received a larger update for the 1995 model year in late 1994 as the FN116.
 This facelift is distinguished by the deletion of the fixed quarter glass in the rear doors along with the redesign of the side mirrors (enlarged and changed to body-color).
 Although the bumper largely remained unchanged, the front fascia was updated as the headlamp clusters are changed to a clear-lens design and separated from the grille.
 The grille was redesigned, returning to the 1990-1992 design in a surround fitting closer to the body.
 The rear fascia saw the trim between the tail lamps redesigned, featuring additional running lights, while the reverse lamps were moved from the outer edges of the reflector panel to the center, beneath the lid lock cover (similar to the 1985 - 1987 models).